ShenDezhou/Chinese-PreTrained-XLNet/readme_en.md

 ```

-### Pre training
+### Pre-Training
-After obtaining the above data, the pre training of xlnet was officially started.
+After obtaining the above data, the Pre-Training of XLNet was officially started.
-The reason why it is called 'xlnet tiny' is that compared with the number of 'xlnet base' layers (12 layers reduced to 6 layers), the number of vocabularies has changed from 32000 to 21128, and other parameters have not changed, mainly because of the limitation of computing equipment.
+The reason why it is called 'XLNet tiny' is that compared with the number of 'XLNet base' layers (12 layers reduced to 6 layers), the number of vocabularies has changed from 32000 to 21128, and other parameters have not changed, mainly because of the limitation of computing equipment.
 The command used is as follows:
 ```
     from transformers import XLNetConfig,XLNetTokenizer,XLNetLMHeadModel,LineByLineTextDataset,DataCollatorForPermutationLanguageModeling,Trainer, TrainingArguments